-The Arizona legislature has retained and expanded some of the incentives for charitable giving for 2022.
+The Arizona legislature has retained and expanded some of the incentives for charitable giving for 2023.
 This alert explains the credits for individuals only.
 The dollar limits differ depending on marital status.
-Your payments will make a positive impact on the recipient organizations while at the same time reducing your Arizona income tax liability dollar for dollar.
+Your payments will make a positive impact on the recipient organization while at the same time reducing your Arizona income tax liability dollar for dollar.
 Here are descriptions of the credits:

 Private School Tuition Organizations – Form 323

-The tax credit for contributions to a School Tuition Organization for 2022 is $1,245 for “married filing joint” and $623 for all other taxpayers.
+The tax credit for contributions to a School Tuition Organization is $1,308 for “married filing joint” and $655 for all other taxpayers.
 The credit is available for a contribution that provides scholarships or grants to qualified elementary and high schools.
 Your contribution cannot be designated for the direct benefit of your dependent.
 However, it can be made to benefit a relative or any other student if they are not your dependent.
-Here is a list of the 2022 qualified School Tuition Organizations
+Here’s a list of the 2023 qualified School Tuition Organizations.

 PLUS “Switcher” Tax Credit Program – Form 348

 A credit of up to $400 for “married filing joint” and $200 for all other filers is available for payment of fees to an Arizona public school or charter school for extracurricular activities or character education programs.
-Examples of these activities include field trips, sporting activities, and fine arts.
+Examples include field trips, sporting activities, and fine arts.
 The fees can be paid for the benefit of your child’s participation in a particular activity.
 Fees must not exceed the actual costs of the activity.
 Contributions can also be paid to a central fund at the school to fund extracurricular activities for all students.
-In all cases, the checks should be made out to the individual school.
-Here’s a list of public schools eligible for this credit.
+In all cases, the contributions should be made to the individual school.
+Here’s a list of of public schools eligible for this credit.

 Qualifying Charitable Organization (QCO) – Form 321

-A credit of up to $800 for those filing as “married filing joint” and up to $400 for all other filers is available for cash contributions to a qualifying charitable organization (QCO), including groups that provide services to chronically ill or disabled children.
-Here is a list of qualifying charitable organizations for 2022.
+A credit of up to $841 for those filing as “married filing joint” and up to $421 for all other filers is available for cash contributions to a qualifying charitable organization (QCO), including groups that provide services to chronically ill or disabled children.
+Here’s a list of the Qualifying Charitable Organizations.

 Beginning in 2018, a unique code has been assigned to each organization.
-It is extremely helpful if you provide the receipt from the qualifying charitable organization to your tax preparer to easily access the code.
+It is extremely helpful if you provide the receipt from the qualifying charitable organization so we can easily access that code.
 Taxpayers do not have to itemize deductions to claim a credit for contributions to charities that provide assistance to these low-income residents of AZ or individuals with chronic illness or physical disabilities.
 Many well-known organizations assist these residents and qualify for this deduction.

 Qualifying Foster Care Charitable Organizations (QFCO) – Form 352

-A credit of up to $1,000 for those filing as “married filing joint” and up to $500 for all other filers is available for cash contributions to a qualifying foster care organization (QFCO).
-Here is a list of Qualifying Foster Care Charitable Organizations for 2022.
+A credit of up to $1,051 for those filing as “married filing joint” and up to $526 for all other filers is available for cash contributions to a qualifying foster care organization (QFCO).
+Here’s a list of Qualifying Foster Care Organizations.

 Beginning in 2018, a unique code has been assigned to each organization.
-It is extremely helpful if you provide the receipt from the qualifying charitable organization to your tax preparer to easily access the code.
+It is extremely helpful if you provide the receipt from the qualifying charitable organization so we can easily access that code.
 A contribution to a QFCO does not qualify for, and cannot be included in, a credit claimed as a contribution to a QCO on Form 321.

 Arizona Military Family Relief Fund – Form 340

 A credit for contributions of up to $400 for “married filing joint” and $200 for all other filers is available for contributions made to the Arizona Military Family Relief Fund (MFRF).
-The MFRF provides financial assistance for active-duty service members, pre-9/11 and post-9/11 veterans, and their families.
+The MFRF provides financial assistance to service members, Veterans, and their families.
 Before claiming this credit, you must have received a receipt from the Arizona Department of Veterans’ Services that indicates the contribution qualifies for the credit.
-The donations to this fund are capped at $850,000 for online donations.
-Once the $850,000 cap has been reached, the Fund will accept an additional $150,000 of donation by check, bringing the total cap to $1M per year.
-As of June 6, 2022, the Fund estimates it has received $483,461.95 in donations.
+The donations to this fund are capped at $1M.
+As of August 16, 2023, the Fund estimates it has received $471,536.95 in donations.
 The Fund historically reaches its $1M cap before the end of the calendar year, so donors are encouraged to contribute as soon as possible.
-Here is a list of organizations that qualify for this credit.
+Here are the organizations that qualify for this credit.

-S Corp.
-Private School Tuition Credits Passed Through to its Individual Principals
+S Corporation Private School Tuition Credits Passed Through to its Individual Shareholders

 Arizona Credits Summary

-If you would like to know more about these credits or find out how they would apply to your specific tax situation, please contact BeachFleischman.
+If you would like to know more about these credits or find out how they would apply to your specific tax situation for 2023, please contact BeachFleischman.